ethereum/consensus-specs/specs/deneb/validator.md

 to ensure the data-availability of these blobs throughout the network.

 After `MIN_EPOCHS_FOR_BLOB_SIDECARS_REQUESTS` nodes MAY prune the sidecars and/or stop serving them.

+### Validator duties

+The timing for sending attestation, aggregate, sync committee messages and contributions change.

+#### Attestations

+A validator must create and broadcast the `attestation` to the associated attestation subnet as soon as the validator has received a valid block from the expected block proposer for the assigned `slot`.

+If the block has not been observed at `SECONDS_PER_SLOT / 2` seconds into the slot, the validator should send the attestation voting for its current head as selected by fork choice.

+#### Aggregates

+If the validator is selected to aggregate (`is_aggregator`), then they broadcast their best aggregate as a `SignedAggregateAndProof` to the global aggregate channel (`beacon_aggregate_and_proof`) `SECONDS_PER_SLOT * 3 / 4` seconds after the start of the slot.

+#### Sync committee messages

+This logic is triggered upon the same conditions as when producing an attestation.

+#### Sync committee contributions

+This logic is triggered upon the same conditions as when producing an aggregate.